U.S. Company Formation

 Is BizHouston a law firm or CPA firm?+

 No. BizHouston / Orsa Consulting LLC is a business consulting firm.
 We provide company formation coordination and operational setup support.
-Legal documents (operating agreements, bylaws, contracts) must be handled by a licensed attorney.
-Tax structure and accounting require a licensed CPA.
-We refer clients to qualified professionals for both.
+Legal documents (operating agreements, bylaws, contracts) require a licensed attorney, and tax structure and accounting require a licensed CPA.
+We refer clients to qualified professionals and do not provide legal, tax or financial advice.

 Is the initial consultation free?+

 Yes.
 The initial 15-minute assessment call with BizHouston is free.
-We'll discuss your business model, the right entity type, and the best formation approach for your goals.
+We'll discuss your business model, visa plan, the right entity type and the best formation approach for your goals.

 Free Initial Assessment